 The solar symbolism

-The attempt to establish a distinction between the Sun as a vital node of the individual and the planes of horizon and meridian, which configure the incarnation cross from the terrestrial perspective, is not easy.
-These are two different reference systems that, nonetheless, both form human individuality.
-The axes of the horoscope chart depict the architecture of the field of consciousness, that is, the form through which consciousness expresses itself.
-The point of intersection of the axes is the Primum Mobile (first moved), the immaterial dot, which is the potential for individual manifestation that unfolds through the axes.
-All this would be an empty box without the solar presence, from whose ‘light’ (where the eye is its somatic expression) emanates the energy that is life and vision, the self.
-The ego represents its individualising phase in the earthly incarnation.
-Yet, we must understand that the Sun is only the image of the Logos, the permanent principle of which the individual is a transient manifestation.
-The Sun, therefore, represents the Logos as the vital principle of the individual self, which in turn manifests itself in the architecture provided by the incarnation cross.
-The topocentric position of the Sun in this architecture (the domification) exhibits the modes of earthly representation of the solar principle: in what way and in what form the essence completes into individual life.
-We could call it the primary destiny.
+Attempting to distinguish between the Sun as the vital node of the individual and the planes of the horizon and the meridian, which form the cross of incarnation from the terrestrial point of view, is not easy.
+These are two different systems of reference, both comprising human individuality.
+The axes of the horoscope chart represent the architecture of the field of consciousness, i.e., the form through which consciousness expresses itself.
+The point of intersection of the axes is the Primum Mobile (first movable), an immaterial point, the potential for individual manifestation that unfolds through the axes.
+All this would be nothing without the solar presence, from whose light (where the eye is its somatic expression) emanates the energy of life and vision, the self.
+The ego represents its individualising stage in the earthly incarnation (one can again compare this relationship to the Puruṣa – Prakṛti dyad of the Saṃkhyā or to the Spinoza’s Natura naturans – Natura naturata , making the necessary distinctions).